JuanPabloMonDi/Chatterjee-Time_series/README.md

 5.  **Simulation.R**: Monte Carlo simulation.
 This code constructs each of the time series generating processes and implements the auto-association measures considered for estimating the autocorrelation parameter $p$.
 The results are saved in the *`Results_sim`* folder.
 6.  **plots.R**: After running *Simulation.R*, this script generates the plots shown in the paper (output is saved in the *`plots`* folder).
 7.  **Errors.R**: After running *Simulation.R*, or loading the results csv files, this script generates the error tables and plots shown in the paper, as well as some supplementary material (output is saved in the *`plots/errors`* folder).
-8.  **Application_real_data.R**: As the name of the files says, this code implements the FOCI algorithm to estimate the autoregressive order $p$ on some benchmark datasets.
+8.  **Application_real_data.R**: As indicated by the file name, this script implements the FOCI algorithm to estimate the autoregressive order $p$ on considered benchmark datasets.
 These datasets are:
+    - The annual number of sunspots between 1700 and 1988, available in the `datasets` R package.

+    - The annual number of lynx specimens trapped in Canada between 1821 and 1934, available in the `datasets` R package.

+    - The monthly number of an airline passengers between 1949 and 1960, available in `datasets` R package.

+    - The daily minimum temperatures in Melbourne, Australia, 1981-1990, originally provided by the Australian Bureau of Meteorology and publicly available through the Machine Learning Datasets repository of [jbrownlee](https://github.com/jbrownlee/Datasets) user.

 > [!NOTE]
 >